 California Penal Code 240

 Are you facing assault charges in California?
 Violation of Penal Code 242 is a misdemeanor offense that can wreak havoc on your future options.
-Too often, those charged with assault are unaware of the severity of their charges and make mistakes that are not in their best interest.
+Too often, those charged with this offense are unaware of the severity of their charges and make mistakes that are not in their best interest.
 By speaking with a skilled attorney, you can avoid common pitfalls that alleged offenders commonly fall victim to.

 PC 240 Defined